by Goldie Goldbloom

 One Bay One Book is:

 A yearlong conversation reaching Bay Area adults through opportunities for lively Jewish learning.
-Stimulated by a selected book and its themes, the program connecting readers through discussions, events, and informal conversations.
+Stimulated by a selected book and its themes, the program connects readers through discussions, events, and informal conversations.

 Join the Conversation!

 More than a thousand people in seven Bay Area counties participate in One Bay One Book events each year.
-For information about resources, book discussions, and additional events, visit: www.onebayonebook.com or contact Andy Muchin at email@example.com or 415.567.3327 x 703.
+For information about resources, book discussions, and additional events, click here or contact us at firstname.lastname@example.org or 415.567.3327 x 705.

 Be a Partner:

-If you are part of an organization or institution, we hope that you will join us as we embark on the fourth year of this celebrated program.
+If you are part of an organization or institution, we hope that you will join us.
 Becoming a partner allows your organization and its constituents to enjoy dynamic learning experiences and connect with the larger Jewish community.
-Please contact Andy Muchin at firstname.lastname@example.org or 415.567.3327 x 703 to learn more about the program and becoming a community partner.
+Please contact us at email@example.com or 415.567.3327 x 705 to learn more about the program and becoming a community partner.

-The Jewish Community Library is located at 1835 Ellis Street; between Scott and Pierce on the campus of the Jewish Community High School.
+The Jewish Community Library is located at 1835 Ellis Street between Scott and Pierce.
 There is free garage parking at the entrance on Pierce Street between Ellis and Eddy.
-For more information visit the website: www.jewishcommunitylibrary.org
+For more information visit www.jewishcommunitylibrary.org